Flakky/ue-blueprints-styleguide/README.md

 Note, that you can comment some area of you code, as well as some specific node.

-You can use comment prefixes, so you could easly find some problems inside you project (by using global search).
+You can use comment prefixes, so you could easily find some problems inside you project (by using global search).

 BUG - There is a known bug in commented area.
-TODO - Thare is something to fix, add or refactor in commented area.
+TODO - There is something to fix, add or refactor in commented area.

-Comment colors are not nessesary and use them on demand of your managment.
+Comment colors are not necessary and use them on demand of your management.

-# Other
+## Other

-## Timers
+### Timers

 Prefer "SetTimerByEvent" over "SetTimerByFunctionName".
 "SetTimerByEvent" will check function binding on compile time, so you do not misspell function name.
 The only time you should use "SetTimerByFunctionName", is when you need dynamic function binding in runtime.